deepanshs/mrsimulator/docs/user_guide/method/method.rst

 Two-Spin Double-Quantum Transitions
 '''''''''''''''''''''''''''''''''''

-In this spin system there are six *two-spin double-quantum transitions* where :math:`\text{p}_{AMX} = \text{p}_{A} + \text{p}_{M} + \text{p}_{X} = -2` and
+In this spin system, there are six *two-spin double-quantum transitions* where :math:`\text{p}_{AMX} = \text{p}_{A} + \text{p}_{M} + \text{p}_{X} = -2` and
 another six *two-spin double-quantum transitions* where :math:`\text{p}_{AMX} = \text{p}_{A} + \text{p}_{M} + \text{p}_{X} = +2`.
 The